 Generally, a BCC growth looks like a pink or pearly white lesion or sore.
 BCC lesions commonly bleed easily, crust over, and heal poorly.
 There may be tiny blood vessels on the lesion (called ‘telangiectasias’), or the lesion may have a center that appears depressed (like a pie that deflated in the middle).

 Some BCC subtypes have special characteristics.
 For example, BCC can also appear as any of the following:

-The one and only way to diagnose any type of skin cancer is to biopsy the skin.
+The one and the only way to diagnose any type of skin cancer is to biopsy the skin.
 Skin biopsy is a simple procedure in which part of the lesion is removed and examined under a microscope to detect any cancerous cells.